SergioEstevao11/FEUP-PRI/src/queries/queries.md

 ### 3.

-A Writer wants to writer a biography about Francis Bach, but wants to focus on his algorithmic work from 2008 to 2018 mostly, and preferably from the year of 2015.
+A Writer wants to writer a biography about Francis Bach, but wants to focus on his algorithmic work from 2008 to 2018 mostly, preferably from the year of 2015.

 Query:
 ```